failsafe-lib/failsafe.dev/standalone-execution.md

 ---
 layout: default
-title: Execution Tracking
+title: Standalone Execution
 ---

-# Execution Tracking
+# Standalone Execution

-In addition to automatically performing retries, Failsafe can be used to track executions for you, allowing you to manually retry as needed:
+While the [Failsafe] class automatically performs executions, including retries, according to the configured policies, the [Execution] class can be used for situations where you need to control executions and retries yourself.

+An [Execution] can be used to record results and determine whether the execution is considered complete according to the configured policies, else if you should retry:

 ```java
 Execution execution = new Execution(retryPolicy);